 To help develop fine control of hand movement, blocks, beads or animal figures can be moved along a wire.
-Children with poor control need only move the figure from one side to the other.
+Children who have difficulty with control need only move the figure from one side to the other.
 Children with good control try to move the figure without touching the wire.
 The more bends you put in the wire, the harder it is.